EdHayrapetyan01/Fudge/README.md

 ## About the App

-Fudge dashboard is an frontend test application written by React, and the main concepts are the quick stats, financial health, performance goals etc.
+Fudge dashboard is an frontend test application written by React, and the main concepts are the quick stats, financial health, performance goals, news, users.

 ## Technologies